stev-tig/node-red-contrib-whatsapp-media-decrypt/README.md

 }
 ```

-If the object is straight coming from `node-red-contrib-whatsapp-link` node, it should all be available
+If the object is straight coming from [node-red-contrib-whatsapp-link](https://github.com/raweee/node-red-contrib-whatsapp-link), it should all be available

 Result is stored at `msg.imageMessageBuffer` as Buffer

+If you chain it with [node-red-contrib-image-tools](https://github.com/Steve-Mcl/node-red-contrib-image-tools), you should be able to check the picture in `viewer` node.

 ## TODO